Health and Travel Alerts Learn More Left arrow

 Kenai Fjords National Park, one of the best whale watching in Alaska

-Resurrection Bay and Kenai Fjords National Park, near Seward, offer remarkable whale and dolphin experiences.
+Resurrection Bay and Kenai Fjords National Park, near Seward, offer remarkable whale experiences.
 The region can boast year-round whale sightings, although the best time to see whales is usually March through October.

 Whale spotted in Resurrection Bay, near Seward